-ANTHONY M. HASSAN was appointed clinical associate professor at the USC School of Social Work in 2009, serving as the inaugural director of the Center for Innovation and Research on Veterans and Military Families (CIR) and chair for the military social work program.
+ANTHONY M. HASSAN is a clinical professor at the USC School of Social Work, serving as the inaugural director of the Center for Innovation and Research on Veterans & Military Families (CIR).
 A retired Air Force officer, he brings 25 years of experience in military social work and leadership development.

 Hassan's career has been marked by an interest in administration, leadership and innovation.
 He previously served as deputy department head of the Leadership Directorate and director of the master's degree program in counseling and leadership at the United States Air Force Academy in Colorado Springs.
 He transformed the graduate program's curriculum ensuring quality education for more than 80 top-tier Air Force commanders and improving cadet leader development and squadron organizational performance.
 At the academy, Hassan also helped develop a defense health program research project to study factors promoting resiliency in the Army National Guard.
 Prior to the Air Force Academy, he was the CEO of a military community mental health center, which ranked No. 1 of 10 community mental health centers in the region for productivity and "best clinic."

 Hassan served during Operation Iraqi Freedom in 2004 on the first-ever Air Force combat stress control and prevention team embedded with an Army unit.
 He was also hand-selected to assist and educate East-African countries in 2006 with capacity building for disaster response.
 Adding to his work abroad, Hassan led the largest military substance abuse and family advocacy programs in the Pacific which were recognized as benchmark programs and training sites for all other Pacific bases.